-The MARC Rail Communities Plan confirms the 2009 Germantown Employment Area Sector Plan recommendation for the creation of an Urban Service District.
+The MARC Rail Communities Plan confirms the 2009 Germantown Employment Area Sector Plan recommendation for the creation of an Urban Service District as depicted in that plan on page 92.
 Such a service district can provide increased levels of maintenance for properties with a civic focus, such as the pedestrian amenities and gathering spaces at the rail station, as well as improved maintenance of streetscape and lighting.
 This plan also confirms the 2009 Germantown Employment Area Sector Plan recommendation for creation of a parking district that would set rules for managing public parking facilities in the town center.